What is Basis Trading?

 - It protects investors against fluctuation in price, interest rate changes, etc.

-- All Positions held by the investors should be square off by the end of the day, and no position remains overnight when day trading futures.
+- All Positions held by the investors should be squared off by the end of the day, and no position remains overnight when day trading futures.

-- Futures open at a different price than where they closed to the previous day.
-Price fluctuation means that the probability of unanticipated losses or profits arise when positions remain on the books at the end of a trading session.
+- Futures open at a different price than where they closed the previous day.
+Price fluctuation means the probability of unanticipated losses or profits arising when positions remain on the books at the end of a trading session.

 Limitations

-- Basis trading has its own cost, and therefore it can decrease the profit to that extent.
+- Basis trading has its own cost, and therefore it can decrease the profit.

 - It reduces the risk, which automatically turns into lower profit.